elalish/manifold/README.md

 ## Building

-Only CMake and a C++ compiler are required to be installed and set up to build this library (it has been tested with GCC, LLVM, MSVC).
+Only CMake, a C++ compiler, and Python are required to be installed and set up to build this library (it has been tested with GCC, LLVM, MSVC).
 However, a variety of optional dependencies can bring in more functionality, see below.

 Build and test (Ubuntu or similar):
 ```